 In 1956, the Woman’s Club of Fairfax was chartered under the General Federation of Women’s Clubs (GFWC) and is affiliated with the largest and oldest organization of women volunteers in the world.
 Non-denominational and non-partisan, the GFWC influences the development of much needed social programs world-wide, and helps shape the future through education, dedication, and communication.
-Our club, the Woman’s Club of Fairfax, is one of 6,530 clubs in the United States operating under the GFWC banner.
+Our club, the Woman’s Club of Fairfax, is one of 3,200 clubs across the globe operating under the GFWC banner.

 The Woman’s Club of Fairfax (WCF) membership is made up of professionals, homemakers, and retired women.
 Over the years, while the City of Fairfax and its surrounding county grew from a quiet, almost rural area into the center of one of the nation’s outstanding communities, the Woman’s Club of Fairfax was there to serve.
 Through generous contributions of volunteer time and financial support of worthy causes, the club has played a significant role in the development of the Fairfax area.

 Activities may vary according to current issues and priorities, but ongoing programs and fundraising projects support the following works of the Woman’s Club of Fairfax.

 *WCF each year offers an achievement scholarship to a graduating local high school senior who will attend a Virginia University or College.

 *WCF contributes funds and volunteer services to Fairfax cultural and civic events such as the Independence Day celebration and Chocolate Lovers Festival.